 By Sonja Stark

-A bronze-plated plaque etched in stone in Wellfleet reminds you that worshippers of the Outer Cape have been arriving here since the fall of 1620.
-Back then it was the Pilgrims who first set foot on these calm beaches, today it’s my Mom, younger sister and me.
-We immortalize the weekend with walks along the National Seashore, oyster eating in Wellfleet and huddling around a cozy fire pit when the sun sets.
+A bronze-plated plaque in Wellfleet reminds you that worshippers of the Outer Cape have been arriving since 1620.
+The Pilgrims first set foot on these calm beaches but today it’s my family who will be stargazing at the National Seashore.

 Arriving in Orleans

 “Take one.
-They’re homemade,” the owner with a fading tan insists as we check into the East Orlean’s Ship’s Knees Inn, a lovely b&b with a funny name but serious accommodations.
-Our stomachs are empty and we gladly accept the afternoon treat.
+They’re homemade,” says the owner with a fading tan as we check into the East Orlean’s Ship’s Knees Inn.
+The lovely b&b with a funny name has homemade treats for hungry travelers at check-in.

-The classic shingle style homestead is surrounded by blossoming hydrangeas, lush trees and a rolling green lawn.
-There are 17 rooms and one apartment rental separated by a maze of halls, staircases and wings.
-I get lost in the main house, one that has a 200-year-old history, mistaking the front for the office.
+Our home-away-from-home is a shingle-style homestead surrounded by blossoming hydrangeas, lush trees, and a rolling green lawn.
+There are 17 rooms and one apartment rental separated by a maze of hallways.
+It’s easy to get lost in the main house, one that has meticulously preserved over 200-years of Cape Cod history.

 Ship’s Knees Inn

-The Inn was apprised of my sister’s physical disabilities beforehand so they saved us the ground-level abode called the Nauset Suite.
+The Inn was apprised of my sister’s physical disabilities beforehand so they saved us a ground-level abode called the Nauset Suite.

-The pull-out queen sofa in the living room is ideal for me while my family are separated by pocket doors to a beautifully-dressed kingsize bed.
+The pull-out queen sofa in the living room is ideal while my sister is separated by pocket doors to a beautifully-dressed kingsize bed.
 At the ready is a private patio entrance where we drape our beach towels over a bluestone bench and toss our flip-flops next to the door.
 It’s still warm enough for shorts and sunscreen.

 The Inn is a tableau of festive seasonal colors and textures.
-The walkways are decorated with fat pumpkins and blossoming mums while dry corn stalks hang loosely from antique lamp posts.
+The walkways are decorated with fat pumpkins and blossoming mums.
+Dry corn stalks hang loosely from antique lamp posts.
 An array of gourds adds an autumnal touch of spontaneity around the courtyard.

-15-minutes after my white wine buzz wears off, I slip into my sneakers and cross Beach Road for a light jog to nearby Nauset Beach.
-The 10-mile expanse stretches for as far as the eye can see.
-I can see why this part of the Cape is said to be the best place to enjoy a morning sunrise.
+15-minutes after my white wine buzz wears off, I slip into sneakers and cross Beach Road for a light jog to nearby Nauset Beach.
+A 10-mile stretch dotted with umbrellas and whitecaps.
+I can see why this part of the Cape is said to be the best for a morning sunrise.
 I promise to set my alarm early the next day.

-Running on sand is no easy task so it doesn’t take long to feel a lactic acid burn.
+Running on sand is no easy task.
+It doesn’t take long to feel a lactic acid burn.
 I’m grateful for the salty mist that sprays my face.
 Other than an occasion seagull, it’s just me – the beach is unusually calming and quiet.
 In the meantime, Mom and sis have driven down to the parking area, 200 spots strong in the summer but empty today.

 They follow a manageable boardwalk that crosses over lofty dunes to dip their toes in the tranquil surf.
 Playing in the waves would be nice but the temperature tingles and numbs, and, besides, there are shark advisories of Great Whites preying on seals close to the shoreline.
 Better not take any chances.